Updates

 Answer: (c)

 Statement 1 is correct as Article 14 guarantees equality.
-Statement 2 is incorrect because Article 15 prohibits discrimination on grounds of sex but does not explicitly mention sexual orientation.
-Statement 3 is correct as Article 21 protects personal liberty, including gender identity.
+Statement 2 is incorrect because Article 15 prohibits discrimination on grounds including sex but does not explicitly mention sexual orientation (though courts have interpreted it broadly).
+Statement 3 is correct as Article 21 includes personal liberty and dignity, encompassing gender identity rights as per Supreme Court rulings.

-Critically analyse how the Transgender Persons (Protection of Rights) Amendment Bill, 2026 affects the constitutional rights and dignity of transgender persons in India.
-Discuss the implications of removing the right to self-identification and imposing medical gatekeeping.
+Critically analyse how the Transgender Persons (Protection of Rights) Amendment Bill, 2026 alters the legal framework established by the 2019 Act and its implications on the autonomy and dignity of transgender persons in India.
+(250 words)

 Jharkhand & JPSC Relevance

-• JPSC Paper: Paper 1 – Social Issues; Paper 2 – Indian Constitution and Governance
+• JPSC Paper: Paper 1 - Social Issues and Human Rights

-What was the key provision regarding gender identity in the 2019 Act that the 2026 Amendment Bill removes?
+What key provision regarding gender identity recognition was removed by the 2026 Amendment Bill?

-The 2019 Act’s Section 4(2) recognized the right of transgender persons to self-perceived gender identity, allowing self-identification without medical or administrative approval.
-The 2026 Amendment Bill omits this provision, replacing it with a certification process involving medical boards and the District Magistrate.
+The Amendment Bill removed Section 4(2) of the 2019 Act, which recognized the right of transgender persons to self-perceived gender identity, replacing it with a requirement for medical board certification.

-Which constitutional articles are most relevant to transgender rights in India?
+What constitutional articles support transgender rights in India?

 Our Courses